Best practices for your MMS texting campaign

 ThruText enables real, two-way conversations, so try ending your initial message with an engaging question that invites a response from your contact.
 Be creative!
 For example, you can ask if your contact has a song they would suggest for your event's playlist.

 Due to carrier throughput limits, MMS messages can only send so many messages a day due to the speed at which they travel from network to network.
-You can account for MMS throughput and increase your deliverability by:
+You can account for MMS throughput and increase your deliverability by sending your MMS messages as early in the day as you can.
+This will allow messages to carriers with lower throughputs (like AT&T) to deliver your messages to their clients on the same day.

-Please note we recommend avoiding certain words that are carrier prohibited and can trigger a CTIA SHAFT violation, which leads to keyword filtration.
+Please note we recommend avoiding certain words that are carrier prohibited in the text portion of an MMS that can trigger a CTIA SHAFT violation, which leads to keyword filtration.
 This includes terms related to sex, hate, alcohol, firearms, tobacco, and vaping/e-cigarettes.
-In addition, cannabis (or marijuana) related terms are also carrier prohibited content and may encounter filtering regardless of the federal or state legality.
+In addition, cannabis (or marijuana) related terms are also carrier-prohibited content and may encounter filtering regardless of federal or state legality.
 This also includes CBD, Kratom, or drug paraphernalia.
 Text messages with content connected to any of these terms have a high probability of being blocked as SPAM.

 NOTE - If your organization plans to send text messaging related to cannabis/marijuana, please reach out to our support team at support@getthru.io for tips on crafting messages connected to the topic.